The Beginners Guide to Training for Climbing

 We’ve covered all of these points and more below in our Youtube video…

-Also, if your interested in writing your own climbing training plan, head here for full guidance on what to do!
+Or, if you would rather write your own climbing training plan, head here for full guidance from our Lattice coaches on what to do!